CydYrg/nasa-photo-of-the-day/DAY_TWO_README.md

 ### Task 2a: MVP Requirements

 - [ ] Style your app using styled-components.
+Styling

 ### Task 3: Stretch Problems